Near Irvine in Warren County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Buckaloons (approx. 3.8 miles away); General William Irvine (approx. 4 miles away); In 1795, Darius and Joseph Mead (approx. 5 miles away); Indian Paint Hill (approx. 6.3 miles away); Hearts Content Recreation Area (approx. 6˝ miles away); Celoron's Expedition (approx. 8 miles away); Warren Suspension Bridge (approx. 8 miles away); Struthers Library Building (approx. 8.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Buckaloons (approx. 3.8 miles away); General William Irvine (approx. 4 miles away); In 1795, Darius and Joseph Mead (approx. 5 miles away); Indian Paint Hill (approx. 6.3 miles away); Hearts Content Recreation Area (approx. 6½ miles away); In Grateful Recognition (approx. 7.8 miles away); General William Irvine (approx. 7.9 miles away); Gen. Joseph Warren (approx. 7.9 miles away).
 Touch for a list and map of all markers in Irvine.

 Categories. • Native Americans • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 14, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 473 times since then.
+This page has been viewed 483 times since then and 11 times this year.
 Photos: 1, 2. submitted on December 14, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bill Pfingsten was the editor who published this page.